The sound of the alarm from my cell phone awakened me, telling me that it was already 6:00 o’clock in the morning.

 Then we learned she’s allergic to pollen and dust.
-Also, she was quite affected by the noonday sun.
-Their Nursery class was dismissed at 12:00 o’clock noon.
+Also, she was pretty affected by the noonday sun.
+Their Nursery class was dismissed at noon.

-When Melvin and I talked, he mentioned in passing that he’s selling his old car because he is getting a newer one.
-I expressed my need for a car to ferry our daughter to school and home.
+When Melvin and I talked, he mentioned in passing that he was selling his old car because he was getting a newer one.
+I expressed my need for a vehicle to ferry our daughter to school and home.

-Melvin recalled how he had difficulty bringing his children to Kindergarten because he was driving a bike.
-He told me that he is happy to let me have Ted so that I won’t experience what he went through.
+Melvin recalled having difficulty bringing his children to Kindergarten because he was driving a bike.
+He told me he was happy to let me have Ted, so I won’t experience what he went through.